admissionCommittee/admissionCommittee/README.md

 # Contrubuting

 - **Fork this repository by clicking "Fork" button on the top of this page.**
-- **Clone this repository to your local environment.**
+- **Clone this repository com.github.admissionCommittee.to your local environment.**
-- **Connect your branch to this repository by executing the following command:**
+- **Connect your branch com.github.admissionCommittee.to this repository by executing the following command:**
 ```
 git remote add -t master production http://github.com/admissionCommittee/production.git
 ```